 - Let the beef smoke for around 4 hours in total, until it reaches an internal temperature of 160°F.

-- Wrap the beef in some foil with half a cup of warm beef stock until it is probing like a hot knife through butter, this will take another couple of hours and the internal temp will be between 200°F to 210°F.
+- Wrap the beef in some foil with half a cup of warm beef stock and put back on the heat.
+Start probing the beef for tenderness.
+When you feel no resistance from sticking a metal skewer in, you know it will be time to rest.
+This will take another couple of hours and the internal temp will be between 200°F to 210°F.

 - Open the foil and let the steam off for about 10 minutes, then wrap up the beef in old towels and place into a cooler to hold for two hours.

 - Transfer all of the juice and the beef to a tray and pull apart.